-Christadelphian women wear hats during the meetings in accordance with the Apostle Paul’s teaching in 1 Corinthians 11:3-15, but this is not expected of non-Christadelphians.
+Christadelphian women wear head coverings during the meetings in accordance with the Apostle Paul’s teaching in 1 Corinthians 11:3-15, but this is not expected of non-Christadelphians.

 If you decide to visit us, we hope that you will stay and chat with us following the meeting so that we can meet you and answer any questions you may have.